asifsahadh/asifsahadh/README.md

 - Pursuing my Master's in Data Science at Vellore Institute of Technology, Andhra Pradesh.

-- Working as a Data Science Intern at ExactSpace Technologies.
+- Working as a Data Science intern at ExactSpace Technologies.

 - My LinkedIn profile https://www.linkedin.com/in/asifsahadh/